 Cardiology Job In Marquette, Michigan

-UP Health System- Marquette is the first hospital in Michigan & only the fourth in the nation to earn the prestigious ACC Cardiac Cath Lab Accreditation with PCI.
-Recently recognized in Becker’s for having the 2nd lowest heart attack readmission rate in the United States.
-Chest Pain Center Accreditation from the Society of Cardiovascular Patient Care.
-Dedicated supportive, experienced APPs.
-Ambulatory clinic flexibly scheduled around hospital service.
+• Focus on Quality: UP Health System- Marquette was the first hospital in Michigan & the 4th in the nation to earn the prestigious ACC Cardiac Cath Lab Accreditation with PCI.
+Facility is also Chest Pain Center Accredited from the Society of Cardiovascular Patient Care.

 Recruitment Package may include: